yuin/gopher-lua/README.rst

 .. code-block:: lua

-    local idx, recv, closed = channel.select(
+    local idx, recv, ok = channel.select(
       {"|<-", ch1},
       {"|<-", ch2}
     )
-    if closed then
+    if not ok then
         print("closed")
     elseif idx == 1 then -- received from ch1
         print(recv)